Where can I purchase the BomeBox?

 Does the BomeBox support OSC?

-Currently not, but we’re working on it and have shown a prototype in January 2017, featuring TouchOSC being connected to a BomeBox, converting OSC to MIDI, and driving a MIDI device connected to the BomeBox.
-So you can control real MIDI gear from TouchOSC without a computer!
-OSC will be available as a firmware update.
+However, but we’re also working on OSC-to-MIDI mapping and have already shown a prototype featuring TouchOSC being connected to a BomeBox, converting OSC to MIDI, and driving a MIDI device connected to the BomeBox.
+So then you can control real MIDI gear from TouchOSC without a computer!
+OSC mapping support will be available as a firmware update.

 How does the BomeBox connect to Allen & Heath Mixers?